 When L. arrived at that second company and I began to recognize her (“Hey, I think I recognize you.
 Didn’t you used to work at…”), we started to discuss that prior place of business (“Yeah, I do remember you.
 How have you been?”)
 L. and that manager had departed that prior company a couple of years before I did, and I had never learned of the reasons they departed (it was none of my business, of course).
 I had made the natural presumption that L. departed that previous company for a more regular job than the part-time employment that was our prior employer’s nature.

-It was then that I mentioned our prior company’s former manager by name, and for further reference, I’ll call him K. That’s when L. told me the reason she left in a matter-of-fact fashion: The reason L. left was the reason K. left as well.
-In fact, L. was the reason K. left — he was fired for directing harassing comments to L. In private.
-When L. took those comments to the higher-ups in the company, he was suddenly and abruptly shown the door.
+It was then that I mentioned our prior company’s former manager to her by name, and for further reference, I’ll call him K. That’s when L. told me the reason she left in a matter-of-fact fashion: The reason L. left was the reason K. left as well.
+In fact, L. was the reason K. left — he was fired for directing harassing comments towards L. In private.
+And when L. took those comments to the higher-ups in the company, he was suddenly and abruptly shown the door.

 As for K., well… to be honest, he deserved to be shown the door.
-He was the manager who hired me (well, “gave me an application and immediately approved it” is the better term), and in my interactions with him, I never saw him deliver leering or rude comments towards the women at work.
+He was the manager who hired me (well, it was more like he gave me an application, I completed it, and he immediately approved it), and in the interactions I recall with him, I never saw him deliver leering or rude comments towards the women at work.
 However, he did seem to leave an impression of macho boorishness and sometimes indifference to others’ concerns.
 And what’s more, he didn’t seem to care.
 I didn’t see that attitude in the early going, what with my desperate need for a paycheck contributing to my general professional naivete.
 But by the time K. was… well, shown the door, I had an easier impression of his professionalism, or lack thereof, and L’s telling me of his harassment of her put an already crystallized impression of crudeness into solid bedrock.

 It’s a lesson I hope everyone will understand: Any kind of harassment — be it sexual, verbal, or physical — is uncalled for.
-It’s unprofessional.
-It’s illegal.
+It is unprofessional.
+It is illegal.
 It cannot be innocuously dismissed as “locker room talk.”
 It won’t make you any more secure of a man.
-And it can have serious repercussions, affecting not just you but those who you think you can put under your thumb but can become much stronger than you ever thought they’d be.
+And it can have serious repercussions, affecting not just you but those who you think you can put under your thumb but in reality can become much stronger than you ever thought they’d be.